TechAtNYU/ClassroomLM/README.md

 ### **Classroom-Specific AI Assistants**

-Each classroom has access to an LLM assistant that is RAG-enabled, allowing it to be more specific and accurate, while also being more grounded and smarter at retrieving information from the class' resources unlocking greater potential for engaging learning, peer interaction, and more.
+Each classroom has access to an LLM assistant that is RAG-enabled, allowing it to be more specific and accurate, while also being more grounded and smarter at retrieving information from the class' resources, unlocking greater potential for engaging learning, peer interaction, and more.

 ![Personal Assistant Example](.github/assets/personal-example.png)

 #### **Advantages over current user-facing AI assistant systems with use case examples**

-????**More accurate, specific, and grounded**: The assistant can now operate in niche, specific, and even specially created context just for classrooms.
+**More accurate, specific, and grounded**: ClassroomLM's LLM assistant provides responses with full awareness and knowledge of the classroom's specific or niche context through the use of the instructor's documents, rather than operate in the default context of LLMs: "the entire world's knowledge."

   > **Use case example**: An NYU Professor has a variation of assembly created specifically for the classroom, called E20.
-Putting the E20 manual into the shared classroom dataset gave all students within this classroom access to an assistant that is now specialized, knowledgeable, and with full context of this niche, not-seen-before language personally created by a professor. \
+Putting the E20 manual into the shared classroom dataset gave all students within this classroom access to **an assistant that is now specialized, knowledgeable, and with full context of this niche, not-seen-before language personally created by a professor.** \
-  > Comparing it to existing systems, they gave vague, non-specific, and non-accurate answers relevant to other assembly variants.
+  > Compared to ClassroomLM, other user-facing assistant systems gave vague, nonspecific, and non-accurate answers relevant to other assembly variants.

+---

-**Logistical and practical benefits**: Created knowledge bases are shared across the entire classroom.
+**Logistical and practical benefits**: Created knowledge bases are shared across the entire classroom eliminating a need to individually upload.

-Rather than an entire classroom's worth of students across all of their individual classes having to upload their documents individually, keep it up to date with new resources, and separate it from other classes, having a shared (but siloed) knowledge base for an entire classroom reduces the overhead, friction, and allows for superior use of resources.
+Rather than an entire classroom's worth of students having to upload their documents individually, keep it up to date with new resources, and separate it from other classes (and repeat all that across all classrooms in an org), **having a shared knowledge base for an entire classroom (but siloed from other classes) reduces the overhead, friction, and effort, while also allowing for superior use of those resources.**

 > Implementing this core mechanism now provides a foundation for all the features that could benefit from having shared knowledge bases for subgroups.

+---

-**Diverse abilities and potential contexts**: Your imagination is the only limit on what is possible with your RAG-enabled LLM assistant ???
+**Powerful and highly flexible abilities**: Your imagination is the only limit on what is possible with your RAG-enabled LLM assistant.\

-> We use the existing power of LLMs and bring out their full potential for educators and students.
+**ClassroomLM brings out the full potential of LLM assistants for educators and students, so the existing, highly flexible powers and capabilities of LLMs that people expect are not only retained, but enhanced.**

-The assistant can be used to generate exam questions, review material, interrogate the classroom documents, have a discussion about the content, judge and correct your understanding, etc. with many other abilities tested, and many more possible.
-And again, all of these will be more accurate and specific because of the grounding that comes from the classroom's resource dataset.\
+ The assistant can be used to generate exam questions, review material, interrogate the classroom documents, have a discussion about the content, judge and correct your own understanding, and many other tested abilities, and with even more possible.\
+ And again, **in comparison to existing user-facing systems, all of these will be more accurate and specific because of the grounding that comes from the classroom's resource dataset.**

+---
+**Tested in diverse contexts**:
-In terms of contexts, ClassroomLM was tested to be useful for subjects ranging from physics, different math topics, computer science, and also the humanities.
-For something like philosophy or other classes with many readings, ClassroomLM can shine because it's able to synthesize across the many readings, and without each student having to reupload all documents.
+In terms of contexts, ClassroomLM was tested to be useful for subjects ranging from physics, different math topics, computer science, different topics within the humanities, etc. As an example, for something like philosophy or other classes with many readings, ClassroomLM shines because it's able to synthesize across the many readings, and without each student having to reupload all documents.

 ### **Collaborative AI Chats**